wataradastha/stelliroula/README.md

-- 👋 Hi, I’m Roula
+- 👋 Hi there!
+I’m Roula

-- 🌱 I’m currently learning how to coding
+- 🌱 I’m currently learning how to eat coding properly more than my meal schedule